 Our ability to make scheduled payments of the principal of, to pay interest on or to refinance, our indebtedness, including the Convertible Notes, depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
 For example, in June 2016, Asian Development Limited, or Asian Development, our wholly-owned subsidiary, borrowed a loan of HK\$92.3 million (US\$11.9 million) from a financial services company, which is secured by a pledge of shares of L&A International Holding Limited, or L&A. As Asian Development is currently in default of the loan due to a sharp decline in the share price of L&A, the lender is entitled to foreclose the pledged L&A shares.
 If the market value of the pledged shares cannot cover the total outstanding amount owed by Asian Development to the lender, the lender may also make a claim against Asian Development for any outstanding amounts of the loan.
+As of the date of this annual report, we had not received any claims from the lender against Asian Development.
 Our business may not generate cash flow from operations in the future sufficient to service our debt and make necessary capital expenditures.
 If we are unable to generate such cash flow, we may be required to adopt one or more alternatives, such as selling assets, restructuring debt or obtaining additional equity capital.
 We may not be able to engage in any of these activities or engage in these activities on desirable terms, which could result in a default on our debt obligations.
 Incurrence of additional indebtedness could also result in operating and financing covenants restricting our business operations.
 In addition, we cannot assure you that any such future financing will be available to us in amounts or on terms acceptable to us, if at all.
 If we fail to obtain sufficient financing to fund our capital needs, our business, financial condition and results or operations could be materially and adversely affected.